coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

-Expressing logical equivalences through this family of inductive types makes possible to take benefit from *rewritable equations* associated to the case analysis of |Coq|’s inductive types.
+Expressing logical equivalences through this family of inductive types makes possible to take benefit from *rewritable equations* associated to the case analysis of Coq’s inductive types.

-Since the equivalence predicate is defined in |Coq| as:
+Since the equivalence predicate is defined in Coq as:

 .. coqdoc::